rguiscard/fossil-scm-in-zig/README.md

     translate_step.dependOn(&add_c.step);
 ```

 A run artifact using `translate` is created, and a file `../src/add.c` is added as first argument.
-Because `translate` tool output into stdout, the result need to be captured.
-A translate step is also create and depends on this run step, and `zig build translate` will execute this preprocess.
+Because `translate` tool output into stdout, the result needs to be captured.
+A translate step is also created and depends on this run step, and `zig build translate` will execute this preprocess.

 Where is the output after running `zig build translate` ?
 It is inside `zig-cache`.
 You need to find the newly created `stdout` file.
 It looks like this after run `head -n 1 zig-cache/o/b39399aa0d315231a7cf44a22994ea8f/stdout`